threefoldtecharchive/rivine/research/stellar/stellar.md

 However, the protocol includes who can hold assets: https://www.stellar.org/developers/guides/concepts/assets.html#controlling-asset-holders

 ### Wallets
-A variety of wallets is available, each with their own features or focus, it makes it a bit hard though as a beginner.
+A variety of wallets is available, each with their own features or focus, it makes it a bit hard though as a beginner, especially since you need to know the concept of trustlines.

 ## Stellar Smart Contracts (SSC)